This is a sponsored guest post.

 Are your kids participating in cyberbullying or are they victims of it.
 Do they know how to recognize the signs of cyberbullying and do they know they should report it to you immediately?

 Be careful with smartphones.
 Some apps have access to too many phone features even when they don’t need to in order to operate.
 Teach your kids to check the permissions needed by each app they download.
 Additionally, while GPS is a handy tool to navigate and find stores, it can also be used to find your child.
 Teach your child to switch off GPS when not in use and to avoid location check-ins at social media sites.
+Learn more about access control system installation.

 Explain to your child the dangers of sexting.
 This includes saving sexually explicit media or messages.
 Their reputation and friendships could be irreversibly ruined.